LEE RANALDO

 • Maestro Ring Modulator

-• tc electronics Phase Shifter
+• tc electronic Phase Shifter

 • Ibanez AD80 Analog Delay